GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Case study: adaptive SM circuits

-To mitigate boundary effects, we execute all outer checks during the initial and final rounds of the experiment.
-Moreover, as established in Section VI.B of \cite{berthusen_adaptive_2025}, it is essential to apply all outer checks during intermediate rounds at a \textit{refresh rate} $\mathcal{R}$ to prevent a build-up of logical errors in the inner code blocks from overwhelming the concatenated structure.
-In our $d$-round experiments, a refresh rate of $\mathcal{R} = d/2$ yielded the optimal logical fidelity and distance scaling.
-However, a more exhaustive analysis of the impact of the refresh rate remains a valuable direction for future study.
+We execute all outer checks during the initial and final rounds of the experiment to mitigate boundary effects.
+As established in Section VI.B of~\cite{berthusen_adaptive_2025}, it is also essential to apply all outer checks during intermediate rounds at a refresh rate $\gamma$ to prevent a build-up of logical errors in the inner code blocks.
+In our $d$-round experiments, a refresh rate of $\gamma = d/2$ yielded the optimal logical fidelity and distance scaling; a full sweep of $\gamma$ is left to future work.

-\subsubsection{Dynamic Detector Instantiation}
+\subsubsection{Dynamic detector instantiation}

-Given that the sequence of operations depends on mid-circuit measurements, the circuit itself requires JIT compilation.
-In particular, the detectors used to construct the syndrome must be dynamically instantiated.
-We manage this by tracking the current and previous measurement indices for each check, incrementing the current index only when a check is executed.
-Detectors are then instantiated if and only if these indices differ, ensuring the syndrome remains consistent with the adaptive circuit structure.
+For each check, we track its current and previous measurement indices, and advance the current index only when the check is executed.
+A detector is instantiated precisely when these indices differ, so the syndrome stays consistent with the adaptive circuit.
+Relative to the static case, this yields fewer detectors on average and thus lower decoding latency.

-Although this detector scheme can yield smaller decoding hypergraphs in terms of node count, it does not inherently reduce decoding complexity.
-Specifically, detectors may be defined by measurement pairs that span multiple cycles, resulting in a type of "temporal stretching" that can increase hyperedge complexity.
-As demonstrated in the following section, we nonetheless observe reduced decoding latency at correlation level $L_0$ for adaptive SM circuits compared to their static counterparts.